SapitoSucio/froggo-guides/docs/script_commands.md

 \***setmounting** {**<char_id\>**};\
 \***ismounting**({**<char_id\>**});

-The '`setmounting`' function toggles cash mount for the invoking character.
+The ``setmounting`` function toggles cash mount for the invoking character.

 It will return `1` if successful, `0` otherwise.